Fahim-Ahmad/cloud_workshop/Deployment_AppEngine.md

 ## 4. Clone your project with Git

-Type commands (replace with your repo)
+Type commands (replace with your repo):
 ```bash
 git clone https://github.com/MIT-Emerging-Talent/cloud_workshop
 ```